 At the end of this chapter, Stephen quotes from Amos 5:25-27, which talks about two gods that were popular in the ancient Middle East.
-Molek comes from the semitic root word meaning "king," and is the name of an ancient god associated with child sacrifices, who was worshiped by the Canaanites, Phoenicians, and Ammonites of the Old Testament.
-Does reading this abbreviated version of God's story give you insight into His character?
-Discuss.
+Molek comes from the semitic root word meaning "king," and is the name of an ancient god associated with child sacrifices, who was worshiped by the Canaanites, Phoenicians, and Ammonites.
+Rephan refers to the deity Kaiwan, a Babylonian name for the planet Saturn.